John Clarke (satirist): Death and legacy

 On 9 April 2017, Clarke died of a heart attack while on a bushwalk up Mount Abrupt in the Grampians National Park, Victoria.
-Australian prime minister Malcolm Turnbull, leader of the opposition Bill Shorten, and New Zealand prime minister Bill English paid tribute to his role as a political satirist; Turnbull saying that "His satire served a noble purpose.
+Australian prime minister Malcolm Turnbull, leader of the opposition Bill Shorten, and New Zealand prime minister Bill English paid tribute to his role as a political satirist.
+Turnbull said "His satire served a noble purpose.
 It spoke truth to power.
 It made our democracy richer and stronger.
-It kept politicians on their toes."
+It kept politicians on their toes".

-Long-time collaborator Bryan Dawe said in an interview with The Sydney Morning Herald, "He'd never forget what was going on in your life", and paid tribute to their partnership; "The trick with John was he had these sparkling eyes.
+Long-time collaborator Bryan Dawe said in an interview with Tony Wright of the Sydney Morning Herald, "He'd never forget what was going on in your life", and paid tribute to their partnership; "The trick with John was he had these sparkling eyes.
 He was a mischief maker and his eyes went looking for mischief.
 You could see it and it would set you off.
-Neither of us could look at each other when we were doing the show."
-He added, "It was always about the audience.
-And now he's gone."
+Neither of us could look at each other when we were doing the show...
+It was always about the audience".
 Episodes of Clarke & Dawe were re-released online and interviews with the pair were repeated on ABC Radio in the wake of Clarke's death.

-Clarke's work was presented on ABC radio and television over a period of nearly 30 years.
+Clarke's work was presented on ABC Radio and Television over a period of nearly 30 years.
 In tribute to him and his work, the ABC repeated many pieces after his death, including his guest presentation for ABC Classic FM from October 2016 and the three-part documentary Sporting Nation, repeated on ABC television.
-ABC television also screened a program containing tributes from Dawe and other friends, politicians, colleagues and comedians entitled John Clarke: Thanks for Your Time.
+ABC Television also screened a program containing tributes from Dawe and other friends, politicians, colleagues and comedians entitled John Clarke: Thanks for Your Time.
 Comedian and fellow New Zealander Tony Martin delivered a tribute to Clarke at the 2017 Logie Awards.

 Clarke and his works are the subject of an academic study in the journal Comedy Studies.
 The study was written and compiled by New Zealand film producer and writer Paul Horan in collaboration with film researcher and archivist Mark Hutchings.

-The Fred Award, named after Clarke's character Fred Dagg, is the top award at the New Zealand International Comedy Festival and has been presented since 2006.
-The Victorian Premier's Literary Awards added a category in 2024 named the John Clarke Prize for Humour Writing for works of fiction, nonfiction and poetry.
+The Fred Award, named after Clarke's character Fred Dagg, is the top award at the New Zealand International Comedy Festival, and has been presented since 2006.
+The Victorian Premier's Literary Awards added a category in 2024 named the John Clarke Prize for Humour Writing for works of fiction, nonfiction, and poetry.

 His daughter Lorin Clarke published the memoir Would that be funny? in 2023.
 She also directed But Also John Clarke, a feature-length documentary about her father which premiered at the Melbourne International Film Festival in August 2025.